If you want to be PERFECT (5/1/12)

 Jesus said, "'You shall not murder,' 'You shall not commit adultery,' 'You shall not steal,' 'You shall not bear false witness,' 19 'Honor your father and your mother,' and, 'You shall love your neighbor as yourself.'"

 Jesus chooses the easy ones….most religious people keep some of the Law….and think that they are better than others who don’t keep any of it.
-Had Jesus added ‘thou shalt not covet’ he would have trapped him (Rom 7:7-12) But the Law is a composite whole….fail in one part and we will be guilty of all of it (Gal 3:10, James 2:10) and this leaves us with a sense of ‘guilt’ and condemnation (Heb 10:1-4)
+Had Jesus added ‘thou shalt not covet’ he would have trapped him (Rom 7:7-12) But the Law being a composite whole means that if you fail to obey one small part fully and you will be guilty of all of it (Gal 3:10, James 2:10, Deut 28:15) and this was what had left the young man with a sense of ‘guilt’ and condemnation (Heb 10:1-4)

 20 The young man said to Him, "All these things I have kept from my youth.
 What do I still lack?"